OzgurSalman/CompVal/README.md

 # Demo Version

-Will be a Comp Val program
+Will be a Comp Val hope to be!